schne324/dragon-drop/README.md

 ```

 ##### `handle` _String_
-The selector for the keyboard handle.
+The selector for the keyboard handle (qualified within the container and the selector provided for `item`).
 If set to `false`, the entire item will be used as the handle.
 Defaults to
 ```ks
 'button'
 ```